Gabriel-Chacon/huaweicloud-knowledge-base/docs/storage/obs/mounting-obs-bucket-on-windows-using-rclone.md

 The OBS Bucket should be mounted to the X: drive and it will stay mounted until the command is running in PowerShell.

-Press Ctrl+C in PowerShell to unmount
+Press Ctrl+C in PowerShell to unmount.

-{% include image.html post=page.path file="test-mount-command" alt="Testing mount command" %}
+{% include image.html post=page.path file="test-mount-command.png" alt="Testing mount command" %}

 ## Mount at Windows startup